When Bigger is Worse: A Practitioner's Guide to Model Selection Under Data Scarcity: Introduction

-This paper addresses that gap through a systematic efficiency analysis of the YOLO11 \cite{yolo11_ultralytics} model family on rooftop photovoltaic (PV) detection in Madagascar --- a representative data-scarce, small object EO task in a developing country context.
-We evaluate five model variants across four dataset fractions and three input resolutions, defining efficiency as mAP$_{50}$ per unit of model size following~\cite{tan2019efficientnet}.
-As illustrated in Figure~\ref{fig:pareto-efficiency}, our analysis reveals a striking result: the smallest model (YOLO11N, 2.6M parameters) achieves both the highest absolute mAP$_{50}$ and a $24\times$ efficiency advantage over the largest variant --- and lies at the apex of the accuracy--throughput Pareto frontier, directly contradicting the scaling intuition.
-We further show that resolution dominates data volume as a resource allocation lever, and that this recommendation is robust to the choice of deployment objective: small high-resolution configurations simultaneously maximize detection accuracy and inference throughput, leaving no accuracy--speed tradeoff to resolve.
-We provide a mechanistic explanation grounded in the bias-variance tradeoff, compute-optimal training theory~\cite{vapnik2013nature,hoffmann2022training}, and the structural absence of domain transfer from large-scale pretraining in this setting.
+This paper addresses that gap through a systematic efficiency analysis of the YOLO11 \citep{yolo11_ultralytics} model family on rooftop photovoltaic (PV) detection in Madagascar --- a representative data-scarce, small object EO task in a developing country context.
+We evaluate five model variants across four dataset fractions and three input resolutions.
+Following~\cite{tan2019efficientnet}, we define efficiency as the mean averave precision (mAP$_{50}$) per unit of model size (in MB).
+As illustrated in Figure~\ref{fig:pareto-efficiency}, our analysis reveals a striking result: the smallest model (YOLO11N, 2.6M parameters) achieves the second highest absolute mAP$_{50}$ (0.459, indistinguishable from the best-performing YOLO11S within run-to-run variance) and a $22\times$ efficiency advantage over the largest variant.
+Moreover, this model lies at the apex of the accuracy--throughput Pareto frontier, directly contradicting the scaling prior.
+We further show that resolution is the dominant resource allocation lever, and that this recommendation is robust to the choice of deployment objective: small high-resolution configurations simultaneously maximize detection accuracy and inference throughput, leaving no accuracy--speed tradeoff to resolve.
+We provide a mechanistic explanation grounded in the bias-variance tradeoff, compute-optimal training theory~\citep{vapnik2013nature,hoffmann2022training}, and the structural absence of domain transfer from large-scale pretraining in this setting.
+The key results of this work are: \begin{itemize} \item A systematic efficiency analysis across three scaling dimensions (model size, dataset fraction, input resolution) in a data-scarce EO setting, yielding 180 training runs across 60 configurations on a real-world rooftop PV dataset. \item Evidence that smaller models dominate larger ones in both accuracy and efficiency under data scarcity, with a $22\times$ efficiency gap between YOLO11N and YOLO11X and no statistically meaningful accuracy penalty. \item A mechanistic explanation of this inversion grounded in overparameterization theory, supported by empirical learning curves and overparameterization ratio analysis. \item A practical resource allocation recommendation: prioritize input resolution over dataset volume, and select the smallest model consistent with task requirements. \item A joint efficiency--throughput analysis showing that small high-resolution configurations are Pareto-dominant across, confirming that the resource allocation recommendation holds regardless of whether the practitioner prioritizes static efficiency or real-time deployment. \end{itemize}